 Go through the topics one at a time, listening to each student’s ideas, putting nice examples on the board, correcting grammar and feeding in vocabulary when necessary.

-Mixed Future Forms
+Comparing Future Forms

 Using an upcoming holiday as an example, we might talk about pre-arranged plans such as the flight, the duration of the stay and accommodation using the present continuous.
 For example,